andre-janino/JumboStoreLocator/README.md

 - Side info: distance with a google maps link to display the route.

 When expanded, additional info is displayed:
-- Hardcoded open/close times (since we have no data for it)
+- Hardcoded open/close times (since we have no data for it).
-- Warning about pick-up prices (if applicable)
+- Warning about pick-up prices (if applicable).
 - Side info: favorite/unfavorite the store (for non-guest users).

-The "nearest stores" logic is managed by the back-end.
+The "nearest stores" logic is managed by the back-end, while the front-end concerns itself with translating addresses into geolocation (google maps API).

-Disclaimer: several icons, styling and text were obtained from Jumbo's website and are not to be utilized outside of this private repository.
+Disclaimer: several icons, styling and texts were obtained from Jumbo's website and are not to be utilized outside of this private repository.

 ## Architecture <a name="about"></a> :scroll:

 This project was developed using _`Spring Boot (2.3.2.RELEASE)`_ for the back-end microservices and _`Vue.js 2.6.11`_ for the front-end components.
-The back-end modules were implemented with a microservice architecture in mind.
+The back-end modules were implemented with a microservice architecture in mind, distributed in the following projects:

-The solution is divided into the _`frontend`_ project for the user interface and several microservices for the back-end:
 - _`finder-client`_: Vue.js project with a _`login`_ form and _`find store`_ page.
 Communicates directly with the _`api-gateway`_.
 - _`discovery-service`_: eureka discovery service that all other services subscribe to.
 - _`api-gateway`_: deals with token validation and redirects requests to other microservices.